One of the most useful elements of Apple’s “digital hub,” at least for media like music and movies, is

 The real problem was that there was no indication of what wasn’t working.
 And when we discovered the actual problem, it was actually quite simple, but there should have been some guidance.

-Apple has a support document explaining how to troubleshoot Home Sharing.
+support document explaining how to troubleshoot Home Sharing.
 There are a number or essentials—have up-to-date software, use the same Apple ID on all your devices—and several suggestions for what to do when it doesn’t work.
 You may need to restart your router, and the document talks about firewalls and other settings, but when it’s worked for a long time, that’s generally not something that has changed.

 While we’ve gotten used to our devices connecting to and using networks without any hassle, when something goes wrong, it can be frustrating.
 And Apple doesn’t provide much help, other than the above suggestions.
 For global problems on Wi-Fi networks, you can use the Wireless Diagnostics tool, which is included in macOS.
 To access this, press the Option key and click the Wi-Fi menu extra, then choose Open Wireless Diagnostics.
 (If you don’t see the Wi-Fi menu extra, go to System Preferences > Network, click on Wi-Fi, then check “Show Wi-Fi Status in menu bar.”)